uib/iam-scim/README.md

 ### User `.enterprise.departement`

-The name of primary intitute that the owner of this account belongs to.
+The name of primary institute that the owner of this account belongs to.

 ### User `.enterprise.manager`